Archetypes of Angels: Beings of light, Photons and the fallen ones

 What about ‘fallen Angels’?

-Fallen Angels, in medieval theology, are angles who have rebelled and followed Lucifer (who was God’s most beloved Angel).
+Fallen Angels, in traditional medieval theology, are angles who have rebelled and followed the Lucifer (who was God’s most beloved Angel).
 There are two ways of looking at them.
-Some praise them for rebelling against a despotic Yahveh.
-But that holds only if Yahveh is seen as the Source.
+Some praise them for rebelling against a despotic Demiurge.
+But that holds only if Demiurge is seen as the Source.

-But if we assume that the All -Intelligent Source-Energy (as separate from Yahveh) created Lucifer, and Lucifer subsequently decided to separate himself from the beautiful song of the Universe, then we end up where we are now in the modern world: disconnected, depressed and utterly focused on material things which, regardless of how much we accumulate can’t bring us back what we have lost – a sense of connection with the Source.
+But if we assume that the All -Intelligent Source-Energy (as separate from Demiurge) created The Fallen One which, subsequently, decided to separate himself from the beautiful song of the Universe, then we end up where we are now in the modern world: disconnected, depressed and utterly focused on material things which, regardless of how much we accumulate can’t bring us back what we have lost – a sense of connection with the Source.

 I am not talking here about some submission to one community or another, and I do love individualism (the Gnostics were individualists).
 I am concerned with a true connection to the ground of our being, the knowledge that we are more than the media and institutionalised religions tell us we are.
 I wish us to feel the splendour of our true being.